4digitmwc/media-centre-articles/interviews/week5-2.md

 **Pofnkul**: Brazil will be a tough opponent.
 I feel like our scores are pretty evenly matched and there's a chance that the difficulty of the next pool may affect how the matchup goes.
 As for our conditional opponent my only real comment is that i don't want to have to matchup against Canada again.
 I'd rather not have the potential to lose to the same team twice.

-**Roy2206**: it is definitely going to be tough.
+**Roy2206**: It is definitely going to be tough.
 Most of us are struggling to play semifinals mappool well.
 It's hard to imagine how hard the finals mappool.
 However no matter what we will try our best to play against them seriously.
 They are all very expert players anyways, assuming all of us can make this far.

-**[Mom] xbob**: Team Brazil is actually a quite powerful force as far as I know by watching their previous performances, all I can say is may the best country win and if we manage to go to the conditional loser's finals match, we hope to perform as good as possible considering the fact that the other 4 countries are also insanely good in some aspects
+**[Mom] xbob**: Team Brazil is actually a quite powerful force as far as I know by watching their previous performances, all I can say is may the best country win and if we manage to go to the conditional loser's finals match, we hope to perform as good as possible considering the fact that the other 4 countries are also insanely good in some aspects.

 **One more question: has the Hong Kong osu!mania community is aware of your guys' amazing performance in this year's 4DMWC?
 If so, how do they feel about you guys advancing?**

-**Pofnkul**: I don't know anything about the rest of the community but I am happy that i've had the chance to meet all these new people
+**Pofnkul**: I don't know anything about the rest of the community but I am happy that I've had the chance to meet all these new people.

 **[Mom] xbob**: Yes, as a matter of fact many of them usually watch us perform in 4DM as well, I'm sure that they are quite proud of how far we have came in this edition of 4DM and we hope to deliver more as we advance in the finals

-**DC2_727**: yes the community always cheer for us, it feels great when there are actually have some people supporting us.
+**DC2_727**: Yes, the community always cheer for us.
+It feels great when there are actually have some people supporting us.

 **Roy2206**: They set up the tryout.
 We're very glad to have their support.
 Other than 6 of us they also helped us a lot at analyzing teams.
 They are really proud of us making this far.